Adp74/cloudformation-lambda-backed-custom-resource/README.md

 Following the "Infrastructure as code" principle, this project contains the corresponding template (yaml format) for deploying a cloudwacth event rule that executes the AWS lamdba function periodically.

 These are the resources created by CloudFormation:
--AWS lambda Function
+- AWS lambda Function
--IAM roles
+- IAM roles
--AWS CloudWatch Event
+- AWS CloudWatch Event

 ## Challenge: Updating Lambda